For three months now, I’ve meditated for twenty minutes every day.

 Religious services are probably around 300,000 years old — by far the oldest form of organized meeting created by humans.
 We know little about prehistory religious services, but the meeting designs used by major world religions today date from the Middle Ages.
 Over the last thousand years, religious meetings developed some important features in order to maximize the likelihood that people would attend.

 What’s interesting is that these features are largely absent from modern secular meetings!

 So what can we learn from religious meeting design?
 I confine my observations to Christian and Jewish services, as they are the faiths familiar to me.

 While people joke about the length of boring sermons, contrast this relative brevity to modern conferences, where speakers typically speak for an hour.
 We know that listener attention drops sharply after ten minutes unless a speaker does specific things to maintain it.
 Religious institutions know this, and deliver short bursts of emotional content.
 Most meetings don’t, and attendee learning suffers as a consequence.

-Jewish and Christian religious services are filled with singing and praying.
+Jewish and Christian religious services are full of singing and praying.
 These are communal activities — each congregant contributes to a common endeavor.
 Some people have good voices, sing in harmony, and add pleasure to everyone’s experience.
 Even those who can’t carry a tune very well become part of something, a common endeavor, while they are singing a familiar and often beautiful hymn or prayer.

 Communal activities are powerful because they align participants in a common experience: creating something beautiful and uplifting together.
 When was the last time you did something like that in a meeting?

-Conclusions I’m not suggesting that we turn all our meetings into gospel revivals.
-But think about it — how would your meetings be improved if they incorporated some of the religious services features I’ve shared here?
+What can meeting designers learn from religious services?
+I’m not suggesting that we turn all our meetings into gospel revivals.
+But think about it.
+How would your meetings be improved if they incorporated some of the religious services features I’ve shared here?